|

 exact

 same uniforms.
-The uniform images on this page represent the most
+The uniform images on this page depict the most representative

 jersey worn at the time.
 In 1889, for instance, some players wore